PFython/cleverdict/README.md

     >>> x.life
     AttributeError: 'life'

-The other main features of `CleverDict` are that it plays nicely with **JSON** and allows **Aliases** which map to the original dictionary keys, handling the various and edge cases we've unearthed along the way, so you don't have to.  **Aliases** are really handy for shortcuts, taking an API response and mapping it  your own data structures, local language variants, and more.
+`CleverDict` automatically generates **Aliases** which map to your original dictionary keys, handling various edge cases we've unearthed along the way so you don't have to.
+You can add and delete your own custom **Aliases** too, which is really handy for adding shortcuts, mapping API responses to existing data structures, local language variants, and more.

-`CleverDict` includes some great convenience functions for importing/export lists, dicts, JSON, and lines, as well as several (optional) *"batteries included"* `.autosave()` features, e.g. for effortlessly saving your data to a JSON file.
-You can also easily write your own `.save()` and `.delete()` functions and trigger them automatically whenever an attribute changes.
-No more slavishly writing your own "save" or "update" routines and trying to remember to call it manually every... single... time... values change (or *could* change).
+`CleverDict` plays nicely with JSON and also includes some great convenience functions for importing/export lists, dicts, and lines.
+It even offers two built-in `.autosave()` options and you can specify your own autosave/autodelete functions to be called automatically whenever an attribute changes.
+No more explicitly writing lines to save your data or prompt for confirmation etc. every... single... time... a value changes (or *worse*, forgetting to...).
-P

 ## 2. INSTALLATION